5 free SEO tips for small businesses

 If you haven't already, create a content plan for the year.
 This way you can think about things more holistically and leverage key opportunities, whether they be local events, trade shows or industry events.

 A blog is a big commitment.
 You shouldn't just dive into it without thinking through your content plan for the year and considering the type of content that your customers would find useful.
 Thankfully there are lots of free tools to help.
-I like answerthepublic.com and buzzsumo.com
+We like answerthepublic.com and buzzsumo.com

 Time and patience will win in the end